Home » Kitchen » Canning, Preserving, Jam + Jellies » Jelly & Jam Making Basics 101

 Jelly & Jam Making Basics 101

-This post discusses Jam Making Basics, including the main ingredients of jams and jellies, why they are important, and the basic equipment for making jams and jellies.
+This post discusses Jam Making Basics, including the main ingredients of jams and jellies, their importance, and the basic equipment for making jams and jellies.
 Additionally, we discuss the differences between various jellied fruits and vegetables.

 The broths, soups, and tomato products are ‘necessities’ that we rely on, but the jams and jellies are treats…not only to eat but also to make.